 Legal discrimination against atheists

 Public tax money is used to sponsor theology professors that are appointed by the churches.
-The advisory council of the public radio and television is staffed with representatives from the churches, but not with representatives for an atheist or Humanist world view.
+The advisory council of the public radio and television is staffed with representatives from the churches, but not with representatives for an atheist or Humanist world view — even though less than half of the German population adheres to a church47.
 By law, the churches can request broadcasting time for their messages, which leads to daily religious broadcasts on state-sponsored radio and television.
 The state levies taxes for the churches.
 In a nod to the churches, dancing is prohibited on religious holidays (“dancing ban”).
-Blasphemy is a crime, and a dozen people are convicted each year 24.
-The situation is similar in several other nominally secular countries, including Argentina, Brazil, Greece, Spain, Italy, UK, Kenya, New Zealand, Poland, and Romania.
-While these laws do not threaten the life or freedom of belief of atheists, they still constitute a state-sanctioned legal bias against non-believers.
+Blasphemy is a crime, and a dozen people are convicted each year.45

 Persecution of atheists

 In some countries, atheists are systematically persecuted.
 In 22 Islamic countries, for example, a Muslim is not allowed to commit apostasy, i.e., to abandon their faith for another or for atheism.
 Jordan, Egypt, and Indonesia imprison people who publicly profess their atheism.
-In 12 countries (Brunei, Maldives, Afghanistan, Saudi Arabia, Iran, Malaysia, Mauritania, Qatar, Somalia, United Arab Emirates, Nigeria, and Yemen) apostasy is punishable by death 19.
+In 12 countries (Brunei, Maldives, Afghanistan, Saudi Arabia, Iran, Malaysia, Mauritania, Qatar, Somalia, United Arab Emirates, Nigeria, and Yemen) apostasy is punishable by death48.
 This means that those who want to become atheist risk being legally executed in these countries.
 Just imagine that a Western country enacted a similar law, establishing the capital punishment for those who want to become Muslim.
-That would spark an outcry and protests all over the world – and rightly so.
+That would spark an outcry and protests all over the world — and rightly so.

-Famous atheists
+Famous Atheists

 Famous atheist beaux-esprits

-Atheist Philosophers
+Atheist philosophers

 Simone de Beauvoir (1908-1986)